 Channel analyzer.
 This routine analyzes the channel estimates, computing the channel energy, the channel length and the channel position that serve to the slot timing tracking operation.
 The routine also cleans the estimates from the round-off noise, clips the significant portion of each channel response.
-This process requires about $5.5 \ \mu s$ per slot.
+This process requires about 5.5 $\mu$ s per slot.

-Matched filter synthesis The pass-band channel response of 64 chips is convolved with each user's spreading sequence of 16 chips.
-This operation generates the user's symbol pass-band matched filter and can be performed in about 5000 cycles ($25 \ \mu$ s) per user per slot.
+Matched filter synthesis.
+The pass-band channel response of 64 chips is convoluted with each user's spreading sequence of 16 chips.
+This operation generates the user's symbol pass-band matched filter and can be performed in about 5000 cycles ( $25\mu$ s) per user per slot.

 Pass-band matched filtering and data detection.
-Once both slot-timing and channel have been estimated, and the users' matched filters built, the pass-band signal at the output of the DAQ card is sent directly to each user's matched filter and the output is down-sampled at symbol rate (note that this operation automatically involves a demodulation to baseband avoiding the need of explicit demodulation).
-This processing requires 44000 cycles (220 μ s) per user per slot.
+Once both slot-timing and channel have been estimated, and the users' matched filters can be built.
+Then the pass-band signal at the output of the acquisition card is sent directly to each user's matched filter and the output is down-sampled at symbol rate (note that this operation automatically involves a demodulation to baseband avoiding the need of explicit demodulation).
+This processing requires 44000 cycles ( $220 \ \mu s$ ) per user per slot.